 An easy way to estimate is to weigh out the recommended amount for a certain coverage area, hold it in your hand to get a feel for it and then spread approximately the same amount over the same area until the lawn is seeded.
 If you're only spreading seed on bare patches, you can purchase a container with holes and shake out the seed as if you were shaking salt.

 Birds will be interested in the seed, and to protect it, it's usually a good idea to spread a fine layer of soil over the lawn after seeding, combining this with a 21-22-4, 30-0-4 or 12-22-8 seed-starting fertilizer depending on the soil characteristics and the type of seed you're planting.
+Always use fertilizer at the rate recommended on the label.
 Mist the new lawn immediately after sowing the seed and keep the ground moist until the seed has germinated and the new grass is established.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.